iskcrew/isk_deprecated/README.md

 To run the ISK rails application in production mode set the RAILS_ENV environmental variable to 'production'.
 The script /isk-server gives a example for starting/stopping all the needed components.

+# Inkscape integration

+For more complex slides the best (and just about only) tool available is inkscape (http://inkscape.org).
+ISK includes two plugins for inkscape at inkscape/, the isk-new and isk-output.
+You need to place them in the inkscape extensions directory.

+## Background images

+By default the base svg template for slides in ISK uses a relative path for the slide background image to keep the svg document sizes as low as possible.
+This unfortunately causes some issues with editing the slides in inkscape.
+In order for inkscape to find the background image you need to place it at backgrounds/empty.png relative to the directory you open the slide svg from.
+For example windows with firefox and "open link with..." needs the backgrounds at %TEMP%\backgrounds\

+## isk-new extension

+This extension is for quickly creating new slides within inkscape.
+The new slides will be ungrouped and hidden after creation.

+This extension can be found in the extensions -> isk -> new menu item.
+Activating the extension first gives you a dialog asking for the URL to your ISK server and login details.
+In addition there is a field for the name for the slide.
+Activating the extension will replace the current open inkscape document with that of the new slide.

+## isk-output extension

+This extension is for sending the modifications made to a slide in inkscape back to the ISK server.
+It can be found at extensions -> publish to -> isk menu item.
+It has similiar fields for the servers url and login details as the isk-new extension.
+Activating the extension will read the slide id from the svg metadata and then push it to the ISK server replacing the existing slides image.

 # Copyright

 (c) Copyright 2013 Vesa-Pekka Palmu and Niko Vähäsarja.